 If you hear someone exhibiting double standards when talking about a woman, don’t be afraid to call it out.
 Pulling someone up on their sexism is the first step to creating lasting change regarding the way we talk about men and women.

 From their twenties onwards, women find they are constantly asked when they’re going to get a boyfriend, get married and/or have children, as if women’s worth lies only in their marital status and childbearing capabilities.
 Unfortunately, in the 21st century, this is what most people still believe: that a life without children is a life unfulfilled, that a woman who is unmarried and childless is an “Unwoman”, to borrow Margaret Atwood’s phrase.

 If someone takes one look at your ringless left hand and thinks it’s fine to ask you about your personal life and tell you why having children is just so important, you have a few options.
 If you want, you can choose to answer truthfully, or say nothing at all, but if you want to give them something to really think about, hit them with the following response: “I would get married and have children, but I’m too busy smashing the patriarchy that tells me that my self-worth lies solely in my ability to be a wife and mother.”

 Future Women is a club dedicated to the advancement of women through events, quality journalism and connecting like-minded women.
-To read more articles like this, sign up to become a member for less than the cost of a coffee per week.
+To read more articles like this, sign up to become a member for as little as $1 a week.